EvitcaStudio/Tween/README.md

 # Usage
 Here is an example of how to use Tween:

+> **Chainable API**
+> Every method of a tween instance is chainable.
+This allows for super customization!

 ```js
 import { Tween } from './tween.min.js';
 // Start value of tween